ukri-excalibur/excalibur-tests/README.md

 different Spack environment by setting the environment variable `EXCALIBUR_SPACK_ENV` described above.

+### System-specific flags

+While the aim is to automate as much system-specific configuration as possible, there are some options that have to be provided by the user, such as accounting details, and unfortunately the syntax can vary.
+The file [`SYSTEMS.md`](./SYSTEMS.md) contains information about the use of this framework on specific systems.

-## Contributing new systems or benchmarks and other information
+## Contributing new systems or benchmarks

 Feel free to add new benchmark apps or support new systems that are part of the ExCALIBUR benchmarking collaboration.
 Read [`CONTRIBUTING.md`](./CONTRIBUTING.md) for more details.
-The file [`SYSTEMS.md`](./SYSTEMS.md) contains information about the use of this framework on specific systems.